 2.1 The Cherry Hill Chapter is a chapter of the Society devoted to entertainment, commitment and fellowship through a capella harmony singing.
 It consists of the Pine Barons Chorus and any other affiliated ensembles.
 In addition to supporting the Chorus and affiliated ensembles, it provides instruction in barbershop singing to interested persons regardless of Chapter membership.

-3. Statement of Chorus Identity
+3. Statement of Pine Barons Chorus Identity

 3.1 The Pine Barons Chorus is an all-male chorus devoted to entertainment, commitment and fellowship through a capella harmony singing, principally in the barbershop style (TLBB Tenor, Lead, Baritone, Bass).
 It entertains audiences and performs community service by producing shows and performing at sing-outs.
 It seeks improvement of vocal skill by competing in contests organized by the Society.
 It promotes fellowship through social events and "fun nights."